virakri/shinkansen-3d-seat-booking-prototype/README.md

 When talking about 3D in mobile apps, many people are thinking about 3D games right away, but this feature in this prototype will completely change that notion.
 The feature includes real-time 3D rendering of the high-speed train cabin which allows users to understand the look of the real space and more easily make decision on what and where the seat they want to pick.

-In this feature, we use SceneKit which is one of the built-in framework made by Apple as a 3D framework, and it allows the other part of the apps to have a native behavior as well.
+In this feature, SceneKit which is one of the iOS-native framework made by Apple has been used as a 3D framework, and it allows the other parts of the app to remain having a native behavior.

 ![3D Seat Map Image](Documentation/feature-3d-seat-map-image.gif)